Model Theory of Generic Vector Space Endomorphisms II: Definable Sets

-holds in $T^C_\theta \cup \set{\text{``$\theta$ is $C$-image-complete"}}$. \end{fact}
+holds in $T_\theta \cup \set{\text{``$\theta$ is $C$-image-complete''}}$. \end{fact}

-The following lemma tells us that the conjunction of a parametrized $C$-sequence-system and some $\LKThe$-equations is again essentially transformable into a parametrized $C$-sequence-system with lexicographically smaller or equal rank and degree (recall Definition \ref{def_rk_deg_def}).
-Similar to \cite{chini2025modeltheorygenericvector}, it will help us to prove Theorem \ref{theorem_big_fml_preceise} via induction on $(\rk(S), \deg(S))$.
+The following lemma tells us that the conjunction of a parametrized $C$-sequence-system and some $\LKThe$-equations is again essentially transformable into a parametrized $C$-sequence-system whose rank-degree pair (recall Definition \ref{def_rk_deg_def}) is lexicographically less then or equal to that of the orignal $C$-sequence-system.
+As in \cite{Chi25}, it will help us to prove Theorem \ref{theorem_big_fml_preceise} via induction on $(\rk(S), \deg(S))$.